d-fact/eval-runner-docker/README.md

 CGNodeType Field "org.apache.commons.csv.Constants.TAB"
 ```

+The above can be interpreted as follows.
++ The method `next()` calls `getNextRecord()` in the first anonymous inner class of `CSVParser`;
++ `next()` is a method;
++ `Token` is a class;
++ `Constants.TAB` is a field.

 #### Slicing Results
-`grok_run/grok_results` is the directory for slicing results.
+The slicing results are stored in `grok_run/grok_results`.
-They should be same with results in `data/slicing-results` in this repository.
+They should be the same as the ground truth in `data/slicing-results` in this repository.

-E.g., `_data/grok_run/grok_results/` should contain the same set of commits with file `data/slicing-results/CSV-159--b230a6f5-7310e5c6.all`
+For example, `_data/grok_run/grok_results/` should contain the same set of commits as what
+is in the file `data/slicing-results/CSV-159--b230a6f5-7310e5c6.all`.

 #### Run Full Evaluation
-To save time, we only run one group of subjects in the slicing evaluation.
-If you want to replicate
+By default, we only run one group of the subjects in the quick-start script to save time.
-the evaluation on all subjects, please uncomment the command in `docker-compose.yml` and comment out the current one as shown below.
+If you want to replicate the evaluation on all subjects, please uncomment the command in
+`docker-compose.yml` and comment out the current one as shown below.

 ```yml
 command: bash -c "